ordinaryrat/PythonVideoEditor/README.md

 I have very little experience with creating documentation and I am not expecting anyone to see this besides maybe a friend, apologies for brevity.

+Also importantly, most audio features are lacking.
+You can only set the global audio for the entire video.

 requires modules:
 - cv2
 - numpy